corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tuv/tuv-cli.md

 Example: `-b /corda/cordapp-template-java/build/nodes/PartyA`

+### -c, --class-load

+Full class name used for transaction processing.
+Class must implement `(SignedTransactionWithTimestamp) -> Unit` and should be placed under node's drivers directory: `/drivers`.
+The node's base-directory is taken as specified by the configuration in `-b` or `--base-directory` parameter.

+If this option is not provided, then the utility proceeds with default transaction validation which includes transaction verification and deserialization.

+Example: `-c net.corda.tvu.SampleApp`

-### -f, --config-file
+### --cordapp-dir

-Absolute path to node's configuration file for reading configuration directly from a node.
-It requires `-b` or `--base-directory` option.
-If this parameter is not supplied, the default is `node.conf`.

-Example: `-b /corda/cordapp-template-java/build/nodes/PartyA -f /corda/cordapp-template-java/build/nodes/PartyA/some-other-node.conf`
+Give absolute path to a directory containing CorDapps.
+You can provide this option zero or more times in the following way: `--cordapp-dir --cordappp-dir --cordapp-dir ...`.
+Provided path must be a directory.
+Specifying this parameter enables full transaction deserialization validation.

 ### -d, --datasource